Nupentin Capsules is a brand of medicine containing the active ingredient gabapentin.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Nupentin.
-Like all other medicines, Nupentin may have unwanted side effects in some people.
-Sometimes they are serious, most of the time they are not.
-You may need medical attention if you get some of the side effects.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Nupentin/Nupentin Tabs.
+All medicines can have side effects.
+Sometimes these are serious, but most of the time these are not.
+You may need medical attention if you get some side effects.

-It can be difficult to tell whether side effects are the result of taking Neurontin, effects of your condition or side effects of other medicines you may be taking.
-For this reason it is important to tell your doctor of any changes to your condition.
+It can be difficult to tell whether side effects are the result of taking Nupentin/Nupentin Tabs; of your condition; or side effects of other medicines you may be taking, for this reason it is important to tell your doctor of any change in your condition.

 Ask your doctor or pharmacist to answer any questions you may have.

 If you get any side effects, do not stop taking Nupentin/Nupentin Tabs without first talking to your doctor or pharmacist.